 A Short History of the Duchy of Carniola and Gottschee County

 by L. Edward Skender.
 The first booklet published by GHGA, summarizes the history of Gottschee, focuses on the geographic, political, and ethnic history of the Duchy of Carniola and Gottschee County.
 Contains several maps.
+Price include postage and shipping costs.

 1994, 29 pages